iszczesniak/cpp/containers/index.md

 ## A forward iterator

-Forward iterators require only the two most basic operations: `*i`, `++i`.
+A forward iterator provides only the two most basic operations: `*i`, `++i`.
 The iterator of `std::forward_list` is a forward iterator.
 Here's an example: